A 26-Gram Tailless Butterfly-Inspired Flapping-Wing Robot with Onboard Attitude Control: Results

-Reducing wing size inevitably decreases lift production, which poses challenges in maintaining efficient flapping flight.
+Scaling down wing size for weight reduction inevitably compromises lift production, which poses challenges in maintaining efficient flapping flight.
 To counter these effects, we designed a biomimetic venation-based wing structure.
 Wings were fabricated from an ultra-thin membrane (polyethylene terephthalate; $12.5~\mu$m thick) reinforced with carbon-fiber rods arranged in a venation-inspired layout, producing a stiffness gradient that balances aerodynamic performance and structural mass.
 Structural compliance allows passive feathering (aerodynamically driven pitch rotation; movie~S2), curtailing active degrees of freedom while maintaining biomechanical plausibility~\cite{fei2016importance}.
-The planform was modeled after swallowtail butterflies using closed periodic cubic B-splines with chord-length parameterization to ensure geometric reproducibility and wing symmetry (fig.~\ref{fig:SciRob_SM_WingContourParameterization} and Materials and Methods).

-For structural layout, we analyzed the venation morphology across 24 specimens from three major families: Nymphalidae, Pieridae, and Papillionidae (Materials and Methods).
-Forewing venation typically consists of a discal cell (Dc) and five sets of longitudinal veins—subcostal (Sc), radial (R), medial (M), cubital (Cu), and anal (A)—following the Comstock-Needham system~\cite{comstock1898wings} (Fig.~\ref{fig:SciRob_Fig1_BiomimeticDesign}E).
-Among families, we found that the Dc-Cu1 angle varied systematically (Fig.~\ref{fig:SciRob_Fig1_BiomimeticDesign}F and fig.~\ref{fig:SciRob_SM_WingStudies}): Pieridae showed the largest mean (131.3° ± 3.5°), followed by Nymphalidae (124.3° ± 4.6°) and Papillionidae (123.2° ± 5.8°).
-Aspect ratio was highest in Papillionidae (0.85 ± 0.14) and lowest in Pieridae (0.71 ± 0.05).
+To inform structural design, we analyzed the venation patterns across 24 butterfly specimens from three major families: Nymphalidae, Pieridae, and Papilionidae (Materials and Methods).
+Forewing venation typically consists of a discal cell (Dc) and five sets of longitudinal veins, including subcostal (Sc), radial (R), medial (M), cubital (Cu), and anal (A), following the Comstock-Needham system~\cite{comstock1898wings} (Fig.~\ref{fig:SciRob_Fig1_BiomimeticDesign}E).
+Among families, we found that the Dc-Cu1 angle varied systematically (Fig.~\ref{fig:SciRob_Fig1_BiomimeticDesign}F and fig.~\ref{fig:SciRob_SM_WingStudies}): Pieridae showed the largest mean (131.3° ± 3.5°), followed by Nymphalidae (124.3° ± 4.6°) and Papilionidae (123.2° ± 5.8°).
+Aspect ratio was highest in Papilionidae (0.85 ± 0.14) and lowest in Pieridae (0.71 ± 0.05).
 Regression analysis revealed a negative correlation between Dc-Cu1 angle and the reciprocal of aspect ratio across all species (slope = –0.0117, $R^2$ = 0.40, $p$ = 0.0009), suggesting that larger Dc-Cu1 angles correspond to higher aspect ratios.
-These morphological couplings indicate that vein geometry influences aerodynamic shape and load-bearing characteristics, serving as principles directly transferrable to biomimetic wing design.
+These morphological couplings imply that vein pattern influences aerodynamic shape and load-bearing characteristics, serving as guides directly transferrable to biomimetic wing design.